Black Panther Pepper – The Black Ghost

 If you love heat, the black panther chili will not disappoint!
 However, the plants are not nearly as productive as many other ghost varieties (at least in our experience).

-Our plant reached a mature size of around 2.5′ (75cm) in height.
+Our plants reached a mature size of around 2.5 feet (75cm) tall.
 The foliage was relatively thin, with very few flowers and fruits setting.
 The stem was about 3/4″ thick at the base.

 When compared to other C. chinense plants in our garden, this plant was tiny.
-Some of our largest superhots, like the Jay’s peach ghost scorpion, reached a height of around 5′ (1.5m).
+Some of our largest superhots, like the Jay’s peach ghost scorpion, reached a height of around 5 feet (1.5m).

 Yields

 With such low yields, black panther peppers may be better suited as an ornamental pepper plant.
-However, we fully intend to continue growing them each year for their gorgeous foliage and fascinating ripening stages!
+However, we will likely grow them again for their gorgeous foliage and fascinating ripening stages.

 We harvested our first black panther peppers exactly 180 days after the seeds were originally sown (Feb 8 – Aug 5).
 The plant continued to produce fruits through September until the cold set in.

-Overall, growing black panther peppers is a slow process, but the reward is a beautiful, completely unique pepper that you’ll never find in a store.
+Overall, growing black panther peppers is a slow process, but the reward is a beautiful, completely unique pepper that you’ll never find at the grocery store.

 Other Black Pepper Varieties